Your baby will spend a lot of time in their crib, so it’s important for you to decide what you want out of it.

 This mini crib is a perfect alternative to a full-sized version.
 For moms of twins, it can be a great space saver.
 You’ll be able to fit two into one nursery so your babes can be together like they were in the womb.

-It also sits lower to the ground than many others do, which is great for moms recovering from C-sections or who have bad backs.
-You won’t have to lift you baby as high as moms using traditional size cribs will, and since there are two different mattress positions, you can adjust the height as your baby grows.
+It also sits lower than many other cribs, which is great for moms recovering from C-sections or who have bad backs.
+You won’t have to lift your baby as high as moms using traditional size cribs will, and since there are two different mattress positions, you can adjust the height as your baby grows.

 - This option is a space saver.

 - You save money because it converts to a twin bed.

 - Some parents say the crib isn’t easy to assemble.

 - If you expect to have a tall child, this may not be long enough for you.

 Types of Baby Cribs